All StatesWest Virginia

 After You Record Your Deed in West Virginia

 After the County Clerk records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by county.
-The Clerk updates the official land records, and the county assessor uses the recorded deed to update property tax ownership.
-West Virginia property taxes are assessed by county assessors and collected by county sheriffs.
-The grantee should update their mailing address with the county assessor and sheriff's office.
-The grantee is responsible for West Virginia property taxes from the date of transfer.
+The county assessor uses the recorded deed to update property tax ownership, and the grantee is responsible for West Virginia property taxes from the date of transfer.
+West Virginia property taxes are collected by county sheriffs, so update your mailing address with the assessor and sheriff's office.

 West Virginia Quit Claim Deed FAQ